tinkercademy-bootcamp/chat-project-HariAakash646/exercise-1/README.md

 - Commit your changes into git
 - What do all these headers do?
 - How do you find out which part of the below code comes from which header?
+  * By commenting out the header and checking which line throws an error.
 - How do you change the code so that you are sending messages to servers other than localhost?
+    * Replace kServerAddress in the client code with the IP address of the server you wish to send to.
+Change the port to 35000 in both client and server.
 - How do you change the code to send to a IPv6 address instead of IPv4?
+  * Make a few changes to both client and server code to use IPv6.
+Localhost is ::1
 - **Bonus**: How do you change the client code to connect by hostname instead of IP address?